orcfax/docs/docs/orcfax-feeds/feed-overview.md

 ## Removal of feed support

-In the absence of a subscription to support a feed's publication or business decisions which may incentivize subsidization, Orcfax may suspend or remove technical support for feeds at its discretion.
+Unless a feed is sponsored and paid for by a third-party, or subsidized through Orcfax, we may suspend or remove technical support for feeds at our own discretion.

-Unless otherwise required (e.g. in the case of subsidized feeds) Orcfax may remove support for such a feed without notice.